 - an abdominal wound, such as a surgical wound

 - a perforated colon

-- cirrhosis of the liver or other liver disease
+- liver disease, such as cirrhosis of the liver

 - infection of the gallbladder, intestines, or bloodstream

-- medical procedures, including treatment for kidney failure, surgery, or the use of a feeding tube
+- invasive medical procedures, including treatment for kidney failure, surgery, or the use of a feeding tube

 If you have symptoms of peritonitis, seek medical attention right away.
 Delaying your treatment could put your life at risk.